-Anyone can administer an Epi-Pen in an emergency if the adult/child is unable to do it themselves.
-Should a member of staff, who has not had the training have to do this, then the emergency services must be informed at the same time as the Epi-Pen is administered.
+Anyone can administer an Epi-Pen in an emergency (in our setting we ensure that at least one member of staff in the child's classroom is first aid trained if the adult/child is unable to do it themselves.
+Should a member of staff, who has not had the training have to do this, then the emergency services must be informed at the same time as the Epi-Pen is administered (phone 999).